Eric O'Grady: Fictional character biography

 When the Skrulls begin an invasion in New York City, the Initiative are ordered to fight.
 O'Grady decides to avoid this by shrinking down and hiding.
-He soon discovers that the Skrulls have taken over Camp Hammond.
-He aids the Shadow Initiative in a failed attempt to assassinate Queen Veranke.
-Escaping by once again shrinking down, O'Grady discovers the Skrulls' last resort plan: to open a giant Negative Zone portal, and have the entire United States removed from this dimension.
-During this time, O'Grady muses that the Skrulls planned for every possible complication that Earth's heroes might have created, but did not plan on a "one-inch tall coward" running around underfoot.
-Escaping the Skrulls on the back of one of their shock troopers, Eric brings the information to some of the remaining Initiative members, and they set out to stop the plan from happening.
+O'Grady discovers the Skrulls' last resort plan: to open a giant Negative Zone portal, and have the entire United States removed from this dimension.
+Escaping the Skrulls on the back of one of their shock troopers, O'Grady brings the information to some of the remaining Initiative members, and they set out to stop the plan from happening.

 Following the Skrulls' defeat, O'Grady is commended for his good work, and is promoted to a position in the Thunderbolts during the "Dark Reign" storyline.
-Quasimodo even researched O'Grady for Norman Osborn and suggests that O'Grady's activities be monitored closely.

-In their first mission, Ant-Man hides in the new Black Widow's cleavage to sneak aboard and take control of Air Force One with Norman Osborn, Doc Samson and the new president aboard.
-O'Grady secretly plants a gamma emitter on Doc Samson, causing the doctor to increase in strength and anger, and attack the President.

 However, O'Grady began to regret his actions in the Thunderbolts but can not do anything since Osborn would have him killed.
 Paladin advised that he wait until Osborn inevitably goes insane and is taken down.
 Ant-Man later secretly witnesses Paladin, Ghost and Headsman turn against Mister X and Scourge when they are ordered to execute the original Black Widow and Songbird, then erase their teammates' memories.
 He later assists in the capture of Luke Cage by entering Cage's nervous system.
 However, when his teammates make no effort to extract him, O'Grady helps Cage to escape.

 O'Grady becomes increasingly disgruntled with the Thunderbolts, and concerned for his future.
 In order to earn some goodwill, he helps Captain America escape from custody, asking that he keep this in mind in the future.
 Later, when sent with the rest of the team to infiltrate Asgard and steal Gungnir, he once again faces off with Stature.